brrrrskibidi/SS-History/README.md

 -   **StaREE**

-    -   Stand/Reason - Source A supports...
-BECAUSE...
+    -   Stand/Reason - Source A supports... because...
     -   Evidence - The evidence is, "..."
     -   Extension - This is (link to statement) because... by doing this...

--   Write 4 SEEs - [8m]
+-   Write 4 StaREEs - [8m]
 -   Bonus + [2m]
-    -   CAP
+    -   CAP (Refer to Reliability section)
     -   Contextual Knowledge
         -   Use 1 source and analyse using your contextual knowledge **AEE**
         -   Analysis
         -   Evidence
         -   Explanation

-## Structured Response Question (SRQ) [15m]
+## SOCIAL STUDIES - Structured Response Question (SRQ) [15m]

 ### SRQ 6 [7m]

 -   **D5E**
-    -   Describe - One reason why... is because.../One way we can... is by...
+    -   Define - One reason why... is because.../One way we can... is by...
-    -   5W1H
+    -   5W1H - Who, what, when, where, why, how
-    -   Explanation - Because of.../By having...
+    -   Explanation - because of.../By having...
+-   Write 2 D5Es

 ### SRQ 7 [8m]

--   **ReD4E**
+-   P1/P2 **ReD4E**

     -   Repeat (Topic sentence) - Repeat question
     -   Define - ... means...
     -   Example - Example
     -   Explain - The evidence is, "..."
     -   Example - Example
     -   Explain - The evidence is, "..."

+-   P3 Weighing
+    -   Method 1: Root Cause
+        -   ... is the root cause because...
+        -   Explain
+    -   Method 2: Impact
+        -   ... is more significant in terms of impact because... however,...
+    -   Avoid words like IF or WITHOUT

+## HISTORY - Structured Essay Question (SEQ) [20m]

+### SEQ [10m]

+-   P1 **ReDEE**

+    -   Repeat - I agree that... because of... (repeat factor given in question)
+    -   Describe - 5W1H
+    -   Explain - one way
+    -   Explain - another way

+-   P2 **ADEE**
+    -   Repeat - However, I disagree that... because of... (use another factor relating to the question)
+    -   Describe - 5W1H
+    -   Explain - one way
+    -   Explain - another way
+-   P3 Weighing
+    -   Refer to SRQ